Can I Remove Asbestos Myself?

 So, can anyone remove asbestos?
 Yes and no, although here at Zero ASBESTOS we’d rather you left the dangerous stuff to us!

-Check out this Government website for more information regarding the laws on asbestos removal:
+Check out this Government website for more information regarding the laws on asbestos removal.

-Can I Dispose Of Asbestos Myself?
+Can I Carry Out Asbestos Disposal?

 There are not only laws concerning the removal of asbestos, but also the disposal of this highly hazardous material.
 Asbestos can only be taken to authorised facilities and there are strict rules about how it is handled.